Pakshe: Plot

 Unfortunately, Balan's father commits suicide, after losing the long drawn out case for which he had sold all his family properties and borrowed heavily and incurring huge debts, which Balan has to repay.

 Balan who had passed the UPSC written exam also successfully completes the interview.
 In the meanwhile, the private money lenders harass him, asking him to repay the loans incurred by his father, and abuse him publicly, which leads to altercation between them and following these incidents, Nandini's family withdraws from the marriage arrangement and Nandini is not permitted to leave her house to meet with Balan.
-When the money lenders are about to take legal action for recovery of their dues, Vikaraman (Thilakan), a contractor is willing to offer Balan the money to settle the dues under the condition that he marries his daughter Raji (Shanti Krishna).
+When the money lenders are about to take legal action for recovery of their dues, Vikaraman, a contractor is willing to offer Balan the money to settle the dues under the condition that he marries his daughter Raji.
 When Balan speaks to Nandini about this, she insists that he marries the girl and rescue his family.
 With a heavy heart, they decide to split calling it a "sacrifice" for their family.